 Information on the processing of personal data in the Government's common systems can be found on the Government's Data Protection website.

 Ministry of Economic Affairs and Employment, PO Box 23, 00023 Government

 Processing of personal data

 Personal data are stored only for a justified reason.
 As a rule, the data are needed for implementing services and for communication.
 The use of the services is voluntary, and the personal data provided are not processed for purposes other than those indicated.
 For example in subscription services, subscribers are requested to give their email address so that messages can be sent to them.
-For comments on blogs, users are requested to give both their email address and a name that will be shown on the website next to the comment.

 The data are processed by the persons maintaining the contents of the service at ministries, as well as by cooperation partners and their subcontractors who produce the service.
 The Ministry has agreed on the processing of personal data with these bodies in accordance with the requirements of the General Data Protection Regulation.

 The data are not disclosed outside the service, to other systems or to third parties.
 The data are not transferred or disclosed outside the EU or EEA.